Cultural Sensitivity in International Advertising

 Use what you know

-If you’re culturally clueless, the best possible way to troubleshoot these problems is through ad testing.
 In our digital age, global connections have their advantages and disadvantages.
 Information can spread like wildfire, so PR disasters are virtually one click away.
 The solution is simple.
 You can test your ads in your desired market with the proper survey creation.
-Screen for your desired geographical market early on in the process, so that you only get the survey responses that you need.
+Screen for your desired geographical market early on in the process to only get the survey responses that you need.

 What happens when your new audience is non-English speaking?
 Make sure you have a top-notch translator.
 If you don’t have a native speaker on the team, there are some great online resources to use.
 Make sure the survey and the overall ad message are not lost in translation.